Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

-Figure \ref{fig:full top known graphs} illustrates the results for various values of $n$ and $\theta$.
-The left panel shows that the probability of knowing the full topology is monotonically decreasing in $n$ for fixed $\theta$; this is because larger values of $n$ have shorter time periods between coalescence events, so it is less likely that mutations will occur on all the necessary edges.
-The right panel shows that the probability of detection for a sample of fixed size ($n = 20$) is increasing in $\theta$, with a limit of 1 as $\theta \rightarrow \infty$.
-However, note that $\theta \approx 10^5$ is required for near certainty that the topology is recovered fully, which is unfeasibly large for biological samples (where typically $\theta \leq 100$).
-For $\theta = 100$, which is typical for SARS-CoV-2 genomes, the probability of recovering the tree topology becomes very small for sample sizes over 25.
-For \emph{Drosophila melanogaster}, with $\theta \approx 10$, the probability of recovering the true topology is minuscule for $n > 10$.
+Figure \ref{fig:_skipped_mutations_graphs} (blue dots and lines) illustrates the probability of the tree being recoverable for various values of $n$ and $\theta$.
+Panels (a)-(c) demonstrate that this probability is monotonically decreasing in $n$ for fixed $\theta$; for larger values of $n$, the time periods between coalescence events are shorter near the present time, so it is less likely that mutations will occur on all of the internal edges.
+Panel (d) shows that the probability that the tree is recoverable for a sample of fixed size ($n = 20$) increases as $\theta$ grows, with a limit of 1 as $\theta \rightarrow \infty$, as expected.
+However, the probability that the tree is recoverable does not reach near 1 until $\theta \approx 10^5$, which appears infeasibly large for biological samples (typically $\theta \leq 100$).
+For $\theta = 100$, which is typical for SARS-CoV-2 genomes for instance, the probability of the tree being recoverable becomes very small for sample sizes over 25.
+For \emph{Drosophila melanogaster}, with $\theta \approx 10$, this probability is minuscule for $n > 10$.

-\textcite{Fu693} derive the total length of internal and external branches in a coalescent tree.
-Using our time scaling, the expected total length of internal branches is $2 \left((\sum_{j=1}^{n-1} 1/j) - 1 \right)$.
-Given that mutations occur as a Poisson process with rate $\theta/2$, the expected total number of mutations on interior branches is